Discover

 03.THE TOURIST HOTEL & Cafe

 Located within THE TOURIST HOTEL & Cafe AKIHABARA, this café offers a serene atmosphere amidst the bustling streets of Akihabara.
-Guests can enjoy meticulously prepared hand-drip coffee made from carefully selected beans, as well as a variety of breakfast options including BLT open sandwiches and avocado toast plates.
-The café's commitment to quality and comfort makes it an ideal spot for both travelers and locals seeking a relaxing coffee break.
+Enjoy carefully prepared hand-drip coffee and breakfast options like BLT open sandwiches and avocado toast plates.

 04.Café MOCO